-If you suffer from peripheral neuropathy, All American Wellness Center, with office in Lake Park FL, offers peripheral neuropathy physical therapy and treatments to help relieve symptoms.
-Our treatments can help improve movements, blood flow and more.
-Contact us today to learn more about this diagnosis and how we can help you.
+If you suffer from peripheral neuropathy, All American Wellness Center, with offices in Lake Park, FL, offers peripheral neuropathy physical therapy and treatments to help relieve symptoms.
+Our treatments can help improve movements, blood flow, and more.
+Contact us today to learn more about this diagnosis and how we can help you

 Peripheral neuropathy describes damage to the peripheral nervous system, the vast communications network that transmits information from the brain and spinal cord (the central nervous system) to every other part of the body.
 Peripheral nerves also send sensory information back to the brain and spinal cord, such as a message that the feet are cold or a finger is burned.
 Damage to the peripheral nervous system interferes with these vital connections.
 Like static on a telephone line, peripheral neuropathy distorts and sometimes interrupts messages between the brain and the rest of the body.

 Because every peripheral nerve has a highly specialized function in a specific part of the body, a wide array of symptoms can occur when nerves are damaged.
 Some people may experience temporary numbness, tingling, and pricking sensations (paresthesia), sensitivity to touch, or muscle weakness.
 Others may suffer more extreme symptoms, including burning pain (especially at night), muscle wasting, paralysis, or organ or gland dysfunction.
 People may become unable to digest food easily, maintain safe levels of blood pressure, sweat normally, or experience normal sexual function.
 In the most extreme cases, breathing may become difficult or organ failure may occur.